Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 The more obese the patient is, the greater the risk of an anastomotic leak.
 Other risk factors include being male, having other medical problems besides obesity, and having a history of previous abdominal surgery.

-Any signs of feeling unwell, such as fever, nausea and stomach pain should be investigated immediately, so that appropriate action may be taken at once.
+Any signs of feeling unwell, such as fever, nausea, and stomach pain should be investigated immediately, so that appropriate action may be taken at once.

 Occasionally a small percentage of patients may find that they are not losing weight after gastric bypass surgery.
-Research in 2008 (Factors Associated With Poor Weight Loss After Gastric Bypass Surgery Identified) revealed that those people suffering with diabetes and whose new stomach ‘pouch’ was bigger had more issues losing weight.
-Often overweight people have other conditions which need to be controlled by drugs.
+Research in 2008 (Factors Associated With Poor Weight Loss After Gastric Bypass Surgery Identified) revealed that those people suffering from diabetes and whose new stomach ‘pouch’ was bigger had more issues losing weight.
+Often overweight people have other conditions that need to be controlled by drugs.
 This medication could also interfere with weight loss.

 The amount of weight loss is also dependent on how strictly the patient sticks to their diet plan.
 The surgery, in itself, will not make the patient lose weight, it simply helps the patient to stick to a healthy diet.

-So,,in answer to the question – why am I not losing weight after gastric bypass surgery – the first thing to check is diet!
+So, in answer to the question – why am I not losing weight after gastric bypass surgery – the first thing to check is diet!

 The surgeon will always suggest, what in his/her opinion, is the best solution for the required weight loss and circumstances.
 In many respects, the gastric sleeve and gastric bypass procedures are very similar inasmuch as they both physically reduce the size of the stomach.

 Our article on gastric sleeves provides more information about this procedure.

 Gastric bypass or sleeve – let’s look at some of the differences.